zzcczc/COMP0035-tutorials-2025/docs/3_code_quality/3-0-instructions.md

-# Week 4 Code quality: linting, docstrings, PEP8/257, use of functions
+# Activities 3 Code quality: linting, docstrings, PEP8/257, use of functions

 _*Theme: Working with code for applications*_